 THE REVELATION: THE MEANING OF THE MILLENNIUM

-NOTE: This is the last of three essays dealing with the meaning of the Millennium (to read the first, click here; to read the second, click here).
+NOTE: This is the last of three essays dealing with the Revelation and the meaning of the Millennium (to read the first, click here; to read the second, click here).
 All three are excerpts from my book, The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
-I sincerely pray that these writings will enable you to read, enjoy, and profit from the Revelation as never before, and that they will fill you with courage, confidence, and holy expectancy as we journey together through the wilderness of this world to a glorious new life in Immanuel’s Land.
+I pray that these writings will enable you to read, enjoy, and profit from the Revelation as never before, and that they will fill you with courage, confidence, and holy expectancy as we journey together through the wilderness of this world to a glorious new life in Immanuel’s Land.

 Interpreting Revelation 20